-Regularly visiting one of Colorado’s 42 State Parks, buying your Annual State Parks pass, and encouraging friends to utilize these incredible open space resources are the first steps in supporting our State Park system, but you can do even more to be a Friend!
+Regularly visiting one of Colorado’s 42 State Parks, buying your Annual State Parks pass, and encouraging friends to utilize these incredible public lands are the first steps in supporting our State Park system, but you can do even more to be a Friend!

-Friends donate to park improvement projects, because you know that budgets across the state are always limited.
+2. Offer Your Treasure: Friends donate to park improvement projects, because you know that budgets across the state are always limited.
 While building new picnic structures or restoring trails after floods can be a pressing need, there’s not always the money to handle all of these projects.
-Your financial contribution as a Friend can bring an important project to fruition.
+Your donation as a Friend can bring an important project to fruition.

 Already A Leader with Your Local Friends Group or Interested in Opening a New Chapter?